Petroleum: Oil spills

 Crude oil and refined fuel spills from tanker ship accidents have damaged natural ecosystems and human livelihoods in Alaska, the Gulf of Mexico, the Galápagos Islands, France and many other places.
 The quantity of oil spilled during accidents has ranged from a few hundred tons to several hundred thousand tons (e.g., Deepwater Horizon oil spill, SS Atlantic Empress, Amoco Cadiz).
 Smaller spills have already proven to have a great impact on ecosystems, such as the Exxon Valdez oil spill.

-Oil spills at sea are generally much more damaging than those on land, since they can spread for hundreds of nautical miles in a thin oil slick which can cover beaches with a thin coating of oil.
+Oil spills at sea are generally much more damaging than those on land, since they can spread for hundreds of square miles in a thin oil slick which can cover beaches with a thin coating of oil.
 This can kill sea birds, mammals, shellfish, and other organisms it coats.
 Oil spills on land are more readily containable if a makeshift earth dam can be rapidly bulldozed around the spill site before most of the oil escapes, and land animals can avoid the oil more easily.

-Control of oil spills is difficult, requires ad hoc methods, and often a large amount of manpower.
+Control of oil spills is difficult, requiring ad hoc methods and often a large amount of manpower.
 The dropping of bombs and incendiary devices from aircraft on the wreck produced poor results; modern techniques would include pumping the oil from the wreck, like in the Prestige oil spill or the Erika oil spill.

-Though crude oil is predominantly composed of various hydrocarbons, certain nitrogen heterocyclic compounds, such as pyridine, picoline, and quinoline are reported as contaminants associated with crude oil, as well as facilities processing oil shale or coal, and have also been found at legacy wood treatment sites.
-These compounds have a very high water solubility, and thus tend to dissolve and move with water.
-Certain naturally occurring bacteria, such as Micrococcus, Arthrobacter, and Rhodococcus have been shown to degrade these contaminants.
+Though crude oil is predominantly composed of various hydrocarbons, certain nitrogen heterocyclic compounds, such as pyridine, picoline, and quinoline are reported as contaminants associated with crude oil, as well as facilities processing oil shale or coal and have also been found at legacy wood treatment sites.
+These compounds have a very high water solubility and thus tend to dissolve and move with water.
+Certain naturally occurring bacteria such as Micrococcus, Arthrobacter, and Rhodococcus have been shown to degrade these contaminants.

-Because petroleum is a naturally occurring substance, its presence in the environment does not need to be the result of human causes such as accidents and routine activities (seismic exploration, drilling, extraction, refining and combustion).
+Because petroleum is a naturally occurring substance, its presence in the environment is not necessarily the result of human causes such as accidents and routine activities (seismic exploration, drilling, extraction, refining and combustion).
 Phenomena such as seeps and tar pits are examples of areas that petroleum affects without human involvement.

 Tarballs

 A tarball is a blob of crude oil (not to be confused with tar, which is a human-made product derived from pine trees or refined from petroleum) which has been weathered after floating in the ocean.
 Tarballs are an aquatic pollutant in most environments, although they can occur naturally, for example in the Santa Barbara Channel of California or in the Gulf of Mexico off Texas.
 Their concentration and features have been used to assess the extent of oil spills.
-Their composition can be used to identify their sources of origin, and tarballs themselves may be dispersed over long distances by deep sea currents.
+Their composition can be used to identify their sources of origin, and tarballs may be dispersed over long distances by deep sea currents.
 They are slowly decomposed by bacteria, including Chromobacterium violaceum, Cladosporium resinae, Bacillus submarinus, Micrococcus varians, Pseudomonas aeruginosa, Candida marina and Saccharomyces estuari.